 Even though many smart TVs allow wireless earphone connection over Bluetooth, most conventional TVs, even LED/LCD ones does not support wireless headphones.
 We all have Bluetooth headphones that we used to connect with Smartphones.
 Why can’t you use the same Bluetooth headset to connect to your TV?
 If you want to watch TV without bothering anybody else, you can have a dedicated RF headphone or a dedicated Bluetooth headphone.

-Whatever the situation is, let us see the best possible ways to connect your wireless Bluetooth headphone to any TV easily.
+Whatever the situation, let’s see the best possible ways to connect your wireless Bluetooth headphone to any TV easily.

 Connect Headphone to Android TV